flytegg/twilight/README.md

 > Currently, onComplete is incompatible with repeating tasks.

 ### GUI Builder
-Creating GUI's can be an incredibly long and tedious process, however, in Twilight we offer a clean and efficient way to build GUIs.
+Creating GUI's can be an incredibly long and tedious process, however, Twilight offers a clean and efficient way.

-Here's an example of a simple, bog-standard GUI:
+Here's an example of a simple, standard GUI:
 ```kotlin
 val basicGui = gui(Component.text("Click the apple!"), 9) {
     set(4, ItemStack(Material.APPLE)) {